postaljs/postal.js/README.md

 ```

 ## How can I extend it?
-There are two main ways you can extend Postal:
+There are three main ways you can extend Postal:

+* Write a plugin.
+Need more complex behavior that the built-in SubscriptionDefinition doesn't offer?
+Write a plugin that you can attach to the global postal object.
+See [postal.when]() for an example of how to do this.
 * First, you can write an entirely new bus implementation (want to tie into a real broker like RabbitMQ by hitting the [experimental] JSON RPC endpoints and wrap it with Postal's API?
 This is how you'd do it.).
 If you want to do this, look over the `localBus` implementation to see how the core version works.
 Then, you can simply swap the bus implementation out by calling: `postal.configuration.bus = myWayBetterBusImplementation`.
 * The second way you can extend Postal is to change how the `bindingResolver` works.
 You may not care for the RabbitMQ-style bindings functionality.
 No problem!
 Write your own resolver object that implements a `compare` method and swap the core version out with your implementation by calling: `postal.configuration.resolver = myWayBetterResolver`.